dssg/cta-otp/README.md

 OTP consists of a core transportation routing engine - algorithms that find the shortest/longest/etc. path between location a and b through transit, biking, and other transportation modes - plus two user-facing apps for different use cases:

-1. `opentripplanner-webapp`: Basic trip planning, similar to getting trip directions through Google Maps.
+1. **Trip planner app** (`opentripplanner-webapp`): Basic trip planning, similar to getting trip directions through Google Maps.
 The intended user is anyone figuring out how to get from here to there.
 The app finds a route from a single origin to a single destination at a time, and display the route to the user.

-2. `opentripplanner-analyst-client`: travel-time maps for transportation planners.
+2. **Analyst app** (`opentripplanner-analyst-client`): travel-time maps for transportation planners.
 From a single origin point, this app calculates routes to a grid of destination points, then generates a map overlay color-coded by travel time.
 There are several modes which allow for addition of a second set of routing parameters for comparison.
 The intended users are transportation planners trying to visualize and understand mobility in a given city.
 For an introduction to OTP Analyst, [click here](http://opentripplanner.com/2012/07/visualizing-urban-accessibility-with-opentripplanner-analyst/#.Uh5F9GRASoU).
 OTP Analyst is now being developed by [Conveyal](http://www.conveyal.com/).

-3. There's also an offline "Batch Analyst" application, which allows for a wider range of routing use cases.
-You can route from a set of origin points to a set of destination points, outputting travel times (and possibly other information), either in CSV form or as a TIFF raster that can then be used with other applications (such as QGIS).
+3. **Batch analyst app**: there's also an offline "batch analyst" application, which allows for a wider range of routing use cases.
+You can route from a set of origin points to a set of destination points, outputting travel times (and possibly other information), either in CSV form or as a TIFF raster that can then be used with other applications (i.e. desktop GIS software such as [QGIS](http://www.qgis.org/).

 This project assumes you're already familiar with OTP.
 To get strated, check out the project's [very informative wiki](https://github.com/OpenPlans/OpenTripPlanner/wiki) and the [main OTP repo](https://github.com/OpenPlans/OpenTripPlanner).